mikenseer/WhiteBloodCell/README.md

 Player can slide left&right to catch bad Cells and avoid good cells

 Fills up cargo bay so player can destroy the bad cells.
-  -Can only hold X number of cells, first in first out overflow while touch active -3x of same shape clears those 3.
+  *Can only hold X number of cells, first in first out overflow while touch active *3x of same shape clears those 3.
-  -Can shuffle posiitons of cells in cargo by tap+slide. (just like bejeweled) -Blood cells fill up cargo but are worth no points.
-Only way to get rid of them is to overflow them out or use a Clear -Limited number of "Clears" to use per level.
+  *Can shuffle posiitons of cells in cargo by player sliding. (just like bejeweled, only slides for a match) *Blood cells fill up cargo but are worth no points.
+Only way to get rid of them is to overflow them out or use a Clear *Limited number of "Clears" to use per level.

 Hitting White blood cells and certain other cells? reduces shields.